 CMA is your international passport, recognised and valued all of the world.
 It is currently one of the hottest professional qualification in the Middle East since it can be completed in eight months (although the average is 1½ years), and costs less than most other professional qualifications making it excellent value for your time and money.

 CMAs are actively working in a wide range of senior management positions around the world in companies like IBM, Microsoft, Johnson & Johnson, Deloite, Walmart, Mercedes, and many others.
-Once you qualify as a CMA and you are to meet certain experience and qualification requirements, you are eligible to receive Associate Membership of the Institute of Cost Accountants of India (ICAI) – an attractive additional benefit for many CMAs.

 The Value of the CMA